Typography and Font Styles

 • font-weight: this addresses the thickness of characters and ranges from light to bold

-• font-size: this consists of the height of characters.
-It can be set in fixed or relative units, and it alters the content-size of its box
+• font-size: this sets the height of characters.
+It can be set in fixed or relative units, and it alters the content size of its box

-• letter-spacing, or kerning: this addresses the spacing between individual letters
+• letter-spacing: this addresses the spacing between individual characters

 • line-height: this addresses the spacing between lines of text